Boise State pulls out of Arizona Bowl due to COVID-19 issues

 College basketball also will have a notably lighter schedule this week after the pandemic caused several games to get canceled or postponed.

-The Atlantic Coast Conference and Big East each announced Monday they were scrapping three games scheduled to take place over the next several days.
+The Atlantic Coast Conference and Big East announced Monday they were scrapping three and four games, respectively, scheduled to take place over the next several days.

 That included No. 2 Duke’s game Wednesday night at Clemson.
 Other ACC matchups that won’t take place as scheduled Wednesday include Florida State at Boston College and Virginia Tech at North Carolina.
 The Georgia Tech-Syracuse game scheduled for Wednesday was postponed earlier.